abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

     /* here, linear-gradient needs to be in rgba() form to show the image */ }
   ```

+  - Here, the linear-gradient is on top of the background-image, which gives an overlay look.

 - **RECOMMENDED:** you can generate gradients from here [cssgradient.io](https://cssgradient.io/)
 - There's also `radial-gradient` which is a gradient from the center to the outside